Kwenta/kwenta-state-log/kips/drafts/kip-67.md

 ## Simple Summary

 Create an entity that helps the DAO  manage IP, expenses, and compliance.

 ## Abstract

-Kwenta Core Contributors will work with Horizons and offshore counsel to establish an orphaned entity in the Cayman Islands.
+Kwenta Core Contributors will work with Horizons and counsel to establish an orphaned entity in the Cayman Islands.

 ## Motivation